Deterministic Differentiable Structured Pruning for Large Language Models: Experiments

 \subsection{Optimal Sparsity Pattern}

-Our method automatically discovers structured sparsity patterns that are also interpretable.
-For dense models, sparsity tends to concentrate in later layers, and attention exhibits higher cross-layer variance than MLPs, indicating greater redundancy in multi-head attention.
-For MoE models, we observe large variance in sparsity across experts, which helps explain the relative robustness of MoE pruning: masks primarily remove rarely routed experts.
-Accordingly, expert activation frequency strongly correlates with the final pruned ratio, with less frequently activated experts pruned more aggressively.
-Overall, these trends align with prior heuristic measures and the common conjecture that later layers contribute less to the output distribution \cite{gupta2025llms} and that MoE capacity is unevenly distributed across experts.
-Detailed results can be found in \cref{app:sparsity_analysis}.
+Our method automatically discovers interpretable structured sparsity patterns.
+For dense models, sparsity tends to concentrate in later layers, and attention shows higher cross-layer variance than MLPs, suggesting greater redundancy in multi-head attention.
+For MoE models, sparsity varies substantially across experts: rarely routed experts are pruned more aggressively, indicating a negative correlation between activation frequency and pruning ratio.
+The learned mask values are also diverse: they are centered around 1, but include values close to 0 and larger than 1, showing that DDP's expanded mask parameterization can both prune unimportant components and rescale retained ones.
+These trends align with prior heuristic observations and the conjecture that later layers contribute less to the output distribution~\cite{gupta2025llms}, while MoE capacity is unevenly distributed across experts.
+Detailed results are provided in \cref{app:sparsity_analysis}.